GiliardGodoi/genos/README.md

 # Genus

-Accordingly to the Cambridge online dictionary `genus` means a group of plants or animals closely related than a family, but less than a species.
+Accordingly to the Cambridge online dictionary, 'genus' means a group of plants or animals closely related than a family, but less than a species.
+'Genes' is related to the part of DNA that controls several aspect from the cells development.
+So, `genos` is somehow in the middle of this words and Gino and Geno is country song artists duo here in Brazil.

 ## Another meta-heuristic population based library